- Ch.1: Choose Your Hosting Provider

 Payment Testing Survival Kit

-We recommend you go through this pre-launch testing checklist carefully before putting your store at risk.
+We recommend you carefully review this pre-launch testing checklist before putting your store at risk.

 - Test a product from each shipping class and the shipping zone you create.
 Are your rates correctly calculated on your Cart and Checkout pages?